 Italy is full of interesting facts and figures:

-- Italy ranks number 25 in world population, with just more than 59 million residents.
+- Italy ranks number 25 in world population, with just under 59 million residents.

 - Italy’s total area is 116,350 square miles, making it the 72nd-largest country in the world.
 Nearly 40% of the country is mountains and hills.